 I live across the other side of town, in Meltham, with my husband and grown-up son – my daughter having now flown the nest.
-Much of my spare time is spent with family, quite often walking the surrounding hillsides in attempt to be fit and healthy.
+Much of my spare time is spent with family, quite often walking the surrounding hillsides in attempt to keep fit and healthy.
+I also have a young grandson who keeps me on my toes.
 I enjoy visiting new places and do so as often as I can, both at home and abroad.

-I have worked at Dalton School for almost 18 years, starting out as an Administrative Assistant, a role which has evolved into my current position of School Business Manager.
+I have worked at Dalton School for over 20 year, starting out as an Administrative Assistant, a role which has evolved into my current position of School Business Manager.
 I have experienced lots of change during this time and have embraced the opportunities this has provided for my own development, undertaking relevant training along the way.

 When and Why I Joined the Governing Body